Alyetama/internetarchive-youtube/README.md

 - Information about the `MONGODB_CONNECTION_STRING` can be found [here](https://www.mongodb.com/docs/manual/reference/connection-string/).
 - Jobs can run for a maximum of 6 hours, so if you're archiving a large channel, the job might die, but it will resume in a new job when it's scheduled to run.
-- Instead of raw text, you can pass a file path or a file URL with a list of channels formatted as `CHANNEL_NAME: CHANNEL_URL` or in JSON format `{"CHANNEL_NAME": "CHANNEL_URL"}`.
+- Instead of raw text, you can pass a file path or a file URL with a list of channels formatted as `CHANNEL_NAME: CHANNEL_URL`.
+You can also pass raw text or a file of the channels in JSON format `{"CHANNEL_NAME": "CHANNEL_URL"}`.